key4hep/k4MarlinWrapper/doc/edmConverters.md

 Collections from events that are already read, or are produced by a Gaudi Algorithm can be converted from EDM4hep to LCIO format:

 1. Instantiate the `EDM4hep2LcioTool` Gaudi Tool.
-2. Indicate the collections to convert in `EDM2LCIOConversion`.
+2. Indicate the collections to convert in `Parameters`.
   + Arguments are read in groups of 3: collection type, name of the collection, name of the converted collection.
 3. Select the Gaudi Algorithm that will convert the indicated collections.
 4. Add the Tool to the Gaudi Algorithm.